-- Always store the chain saw and fuel so that there is no risk of leakages or fumes coming into contact with sparks or naked flames from electrical equipment, electric motors, relays/switches, boilers and the like. - Always store fuel in an approved container designed for that purpose. - For longer periods of storage or for transport of the chain saw, the fuel and chain oil tanks should be emptied.
-Ask where you can dispose of waste fuel and chain oil at your local gas station. - The bar guard must always be fitted to the cutting attachment when the machine is being transported or in storage, in order to prevent accident contact with the sharp chain.
-Even a non-moving chain can cause serious cuts to yourself or persons you bump into with an exposed chain. - · Secure the machine during transport.
+- Always store the chain saw and fuel so that there is no risk of leakages or fumes coming into contact with sparks or naked flames from electrical equipment, electric motors. relays/switches, boilers and the like. - Always store fuel in an approved container designed for that purpose. - For longer periods of storage or for transport of the chain saw, the fuel and chain oil tanks should be emptied.
+Ask where you can dispose of waste fuel and chain oil at your local gas station. - Ensure the machine is cleaned and that a complete service is carried out before long-term storage. - The bar guard must always be fitted to the cutting attachment when the machine is being transported or in storage, in order to prevent accident contact with the sharp chain.
+Even a non-moving chain can cause serious cuts to yourself or persons you bump into with an exposed chain. - Remove the spark plug cap from the spark plug.
+Activate the chain brake.